36 Examples of Personal Development Goals for Your Career & Life

-To learn more about this topic, Mark Manson write a comprehensive post on 5 ways to develop emotional intelligence.
+To learn more about this topic, here is a seven-step process on how to improve your emotional intelligence.

 4. Define Your Own Success

 You don’t have to abide by everyone else’s definition of success.
 You can define what being successful and happy mean to you.
 Knowing what “success” means to you will help you clarify what you need to do to achieve it.

 Once you dig deep to uncover your values and purpose, you will recognize that if you try to chase everyone else's idea of what success is, you won’t achieve it.
 (Discover your core values with the help of these core value quizzes.)
 In doing this, you have to make it a point to not compare yourself to other people.
 The things that you see other people have don’t define or impact your success.
 You’re the only one who can decide if you have achieved your goals thus far.

 And if you want to be more successful, here are 12 rules to live by.

 Finding new challenges in your current position will help keep your job interesting and fulfilling.
 This personal development goal shows your ambition and can be especially helpful for your organization if they’re always coming up with new ideas that are never acted on or no one supervises to ensure any type of follow-through.

 Finding new challenges could be as easy as revising that employee handbook that hasn’t been touched since 2005, or as complex as proposing and creating a prototype for a new product.
 Finding new challenges for yourself will also help you show your leadership abilities and could lead to further progress within your organization.